sudhaagrahari20/Blog-App/README.md

 # BLOG APP
 This is a web application that allows users to create and manage their own blogs.
-It provides a user-friendly interface for creating and editing posts, managing comments, and controlling user access based on two roles: ROLE_ADMIN and ROLE_USER.
+It provides a user-friendly interface for creating and editing posts, managing comments, and controlling user access based on two roles:
+ROLE_ADMIN and ROLE_USER.

 # Features:-
-User registration and authentication using JWT authentication Two user roles: ROLE_ADMIN and ROLE_USER
+1- User registration and authentication using JWT authentication 2- Two user roles: ROLE_ADMIN and ROLE_USER
-Users can create and update their own posts
+3- Users can create and update their own posts
-Users can comment on posts
+4- Users can comment on posts
-Users can delete their own posts and comments
+5- Users can delete their own posts and comments
-Admins can delete any posts and comments
+6- Admins can delete any posts and comments
-Input validation using Bean Validator
+7- Input validation using Bean Validator
-Mapping between DTO and Entity objects using ModelMapper API Database storage using MySQL
+8- Mapping between DTO and Entity objects using ModelMapper API 9 -Database storage using MySQL
-Build automation using Maven
+10- Build automation using Maven
-Lombok for reducing boilerplate code
+11- Lombok for reducing boilerplate code

 # Requirements
-Java 17 or higher
+Java 17 or higher,
-MySQL
-Postman
+MySQL,
+Postman,
+Lombok,
+Maven (Optional)

 # Installation
 Create a MySQL database named blogdb.